-The Court has a strong interest in keeping scheduled dates certain.
-Accordingly, pretrial and trial dates set by the Court are firm, and rarely will be changed.
-Any request for continuance of pretrial and/or trial dates must be by motion, stipulation, or application, and must be supported by a declaration setting forth the reasons for the requested relief.
-The declaration must contain a highly detailed factual showing of good cause and due diligence demonstrating the necessity for the continuance and a description of the parties' efforts, dating back to the filing of the complaint, of the steps they have taken to advance the litigation.
-This detailed showing must demonstrate that the work still to be performed reasonably could not have been accomplished within the applicable deadlines.
+Requests for continuances of pretrial or trial dates must be by motion, stipulation, or application and must be supported by a declaration setting forth the reasons for the request.
+The declaration must include a detailed factual showing of good cause and due diligence demonstrating the necessity for the continuance, dating back to the filing of the complaint, stating the steps the parties have taken to advance the litigation, demonstrating why the remaining steps could not have been performed within the applicable deadlines, and stating whether any previous requests for continuances have been made and whether these requests were granted or denied by the Court.
+The Court will not grant requests to continue pretrial or trial dates absent this detailed showing.
 General statements are insufficient to establish good cause.
-The declaration should also include whether any previous requests for continuances have been made and whether these requests were granted or denied by the Court.